richcipherblade/wuc-new/_altcoins/mithril.md

 <center><iframe width="700" height="394" src="https://www.youtube.com/embed/5bzCBDALuFs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></center>

 <p>Mithril is a <a href="/long-live-decentralized-bitcoin/">decentralized social media platform</a> on the Ethereum Blockchain.
-Mithril will integrate into new and existing social media networks to reward content creators for contributions to the network - we call this Social Mining.</p>
+Mithril will integrate into new and existing social media networks to reward content creators for contributions to the network - we call this Social Mining.
+Mithril will not be mined by Dwarves.</p>

 <p>Mithril (MITH) will leverage <a href="/blockchain-explained-for-normal-people/">blockchain technology</a> to ensure that transactions are secure and safe for all participants.
 This technology revolves around decentralized data storage that can record transactions between parties in a efficient, trustless, and immutable manner.</p>